kr-matthews/hearts-java-v2/README.md

 # Hearts-in-java-version-2-
-Recreating the card game Hearst in Java.
+Recreating the card game Hearts in Java.